JaydenPahukula/docker-data-exporter/agent/README.md

-# Docker Dash Grafana Agent API
+# Docker Dash Grafana Agent

 ## Overview

 This agent functions as an API with one endpoint, `get-data`.
 This will return a JSON object with the all the available data.
+This agent functions on port 5050 by default after installation.

+## Installation

+# API Documentation

 ## Usage